platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 But that web page can *not* set a cookie to all `.com` domains.

 That allows a single logical site to be segmented across different subdomains but use a single account login cookie without causing a security risk to all `.com` domains.
-Other restrictions apply on TLD's, but cookies are the easiest example.
+Other restrictions apply on TLDs, but cookies are the easiest example.

-Aside from true TLD, browser makers have a list of domain suffixes that get the same special handling called the [Public Suffix List (PSL)](https://publicsuffix.org/).
+Aside from true TLDs, browser makers have a list of domain suffixes that should get the same special handling called the [Public Suffix List (PSL)](https://publicsuffix.org/).
 If you added the `example.com` domain to the PSL, browsers would refuse to set a cookie on `example.com` from a page at `foo.example.com` but would still accept cookies from a page at `example.com`.